thomasneirynck/chopchop.js/README.md

 ####groupByAsync####

-Takes a single hash-fuctions, and groups all elements in a map where the key is the hash, and the
+Takes a single hash-fuctions, and groups all elements in a map where the key is the hash, and the value is an array with the objects that correspond to this hash.

            function sign(n){
                 if (n < 0){